Mrs. McGrath: History

 Bruce Springsteen recorded a version of the song on his 2006 album, We Shall Overcome: The Seeger Sessions.
 Performed frequently on the subsequent Sessions Band Tour, this incarnation was included on the 2007 Bruce Springsteen with The Sessions Band: Live in Dublin audio and video release.
 Springsteen changed the traditional lyrics slightly.
 In the original song, Mrs. McGrath would rather have her "son as he used to be than the King of France and his whole navy."
 In Springsteen's version, this is changed to "King of America."

 Fiddler's Green recorded the song with slightly different lyrics for their 2009 album Sports Day at Killaloe.
 The Stanfields also recorded the song with modified lyrics for their 2012 album Death & Taxes.

+German Folk Metal Band Suidakra recorded the song as a Bonus Track for their 2013 album "Eternal Defiance".
+The version was sung by female singer Tina Stabel.

 Another version of the song tells the same story about a boy called John.
 The text of this version is much shorter.
 The "My Son John" version of the song has been recorded by several different artists, including Martin Carthy with The Imagined Village, Tim Hart and Maddy Prior of Steeleye Span, Lew Bear, and actor John C. Reilly.
 Of these, critic Steven L. Jones singled out Minneapolis group Boiled in Lead's rendition, from their 1989 album From the Ladle to the Grave as a skillful modernization that also stayed true to the song's politics and "underlying rage and terror."

+Being a well-documented song publicised by Mudcat, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".